Poet // Performer // Educator

 Paris Rosemont

-Award-winning, internationally published poet with a passion for the arts.
+Multi-award-winning, multi-disciplinary internationally published Thai Australian poet and educator with a passion for the arts.

 Paris combines her literary and theatrical penchants into the multi-sensory exploration of the art of performance poetry.